Busting open the myths about sex between men

-Talking about sex can be uncomfortable - sex is when you’re at your most intimate and most vulnerable, it involves trust, safety, shared experiences, affirmation, and it’s a fundamental building block of the relationship.
+Sex is when you’re at your most intimate and most vulnerable.
+It involves trust, safety, shared experiences, affirmation, and it’s a fundamental building block of the relationship.

 You may feel ashamed for wanting something more, less, or different.
 If that’s then causing issues within your relationship, counselling can help to enable you to discuss your sex life explicitly but neutrally.

 The main thing to remember is that a relationship is co-created – the important thing is that both sides are happy in it, that there’s a working compromise, and that there are no rights or wrongs.

 Ideally these conversations should take place at the start of the relationship so that you’re then building on strong foundations.

 Psychological research indicates that it takes half the time to get over a failed relationship as of the length of the relationship itself - so, if you were together for four years it will take you two years to ‘get over’ the end of the relationship.
 Investing in your relationship is a form of self-protection.

 One of the areas that often seems to lead to conflict in relationships is when one partner wants to open the relationship so that it’s no longer monogamous or exclusive.
 Is that something you see a lot of in counselling?